Australian woman shot in Minneapolis called twice to report an assault

 In the 911 calls, Damond reported hearing sounds of a woman screaming.

 "I can hear someone out the back and I, I'm not sure if she's having sex or being raped," she told the 911 operator on the call at 11:27 pm.
-"And I think she just yelled out 'help.'"
+"And I think she just yelled out 'help'."

 Damond called again at 11:35 pm, and was assured officers were on the way.